bomeara/phraplweb/_posts/2000-01-03-publications.md

 This has gone through the usual rounds of peer review; it is currently accepted pending major revision at *Systematic Biology*:

-We have two other manuscripts in press
+We have two other manuscripts in press:

 * Morales, A.E., N.D.
 Jackson, T.A.
 Dewey, B.C.
 O'Meara, B.C.
 Carstens.
 2017.
 "Speciation with gene flow in North American *Myotis* bats." *Systematic Biology*, doi: 10.1093/sysbio/syw100, Early Access at [http://sysbio.oxfordjournals.org/content/early/2016/11/06/sysbio.syw100.short?rss=1](http://sysbio.oxfordjournals.org/content/early/2016/11/06/sysbio.syw100.short?rss=1)